hjbolus/Mathematical-Logic-Through-Python/README.md

 | T | F  | T       |
 | T | T  | F       |

-It can also go the other direction, by synthesizing a formula in CNF or DNF to capture a particular model or set of models, using the functions `synthesize()` or `synthesize_cnf()`.
+It can also go the other direction, by synthesizing a formula in CNF or DNF to capture a particular model or set of models, using the functions `synthesize()` or `synthesize_cnf()`, respectively.

 ## Automated proofs
-Given a formula and a model, if the formula evaluates to True in the model, `prove_in_model_full(formula, model)` returns a valid proof of the formula.
-If the formula evalutes to False in the model, it returns a valid proof of its negation.
+Given a formula and a model, if the formula evaluates to `True` in the model, `prove_in_model_full(formula, model)` returns a valid proof of the formula.
+If the formula evalutes to `False` in the model, it returns a valid proof of its negation.

 `In [4]: formula = Formula.parse('(p->q)')`